SomMeri/less4j/README-next.md

 }
 ````

+### Error Handling
+The method may throw `Less4jException`.
+The exception is checked and can return list of all found compilation errors.
+In addition, compilation of some syntactically incorrect inputs may still lead to some output or produce a list of warnings.
+If this is the case, produced css is most likely invalid and the list of warnings incomplete.
+Even if they are invalid, they still can occasionally help to find errors in the input and the exception provides access to them.

+* `List<Problem> getErrors` - list of all found compilation errors.
+* `CompilationResult getPartialResult()` -  css and list of warnings produced despite compilation errors.
+There is no guarantee on what exactly will be returned.
+Use with caution.

-Each warning is described by a message and knows line, character number and filename of the place that caused it.
+Each problem or warning is described by a message and knows source less file, line, character and column that caused it.

+### Compile Methods
 The interface exposes following basic methods:
 *  `CompilationResult compile(File inputFile)` - compiles a file,
 *  `CompilationResult compile(URL inputFile)` - compiles resource referenced through url/uri,